evg4b/uncors/README.md

 * `--https-port` - Local HTTPS listened port.
 * `--cert-file` - Path to HTTPS certificate file.
 * `--key-file` - Path to matching for certificate private key.
+* `--proxy` - HTTP/HTTPS proxy to provide requests to real server (used system by default).

 ## How it works